-- a.
-Seasonal Sales.
-Outdoor seasonal sales are permitted within nonresidential zoning districts, subject to the following standards: - Outdoor seasonal sales shall be limited in duration to a maximum of 60 continuous days from the date the temporary use permit is issued. - ii.
-All products, equipment and related materials shall be removed from the site within five (5) days following the sale. - 5.
-Food Trucks.
+- Seasonal Sales.
+Outdoor seasonal sales are permitted within nonresidential zoning districts, subject to the following standards: - Outdoor seasonal sales shall be limited in duration to a maximum of 60 continuous days, up to twice a year, from the date the temporary use permit is issued. - ii.
+All products, equipment and related materials shall be removed from the site within five (5) days following the sale. - Food Trucks.
 Food trucks are defined as a licensed, motorized vehicle or mobile food unit licensed by the state, designed, and equipped to serve food and beverages.
-Food trucks are allowed on lots in all zoning districts subject to the following standards. - a.
+Food trucks are allowed subject to the following standards. - a.
 To locate on a property the property must have a principal use.
 An example of a principal use would be a building with an active use or an improved stand-alone parking lot.
 An unimproved grass or dirt lot is not a principal use. - b.
-Within a Nonresidential (OP, CG, BT, ML) or Mixed-Use (GS, NC, RC, CC) zoning district, proper permitting is required. - c.
-For neighborhood events within a Residential (RR, SN, TN, MD, HD) zoning district, a permit is not required. - d.
-Allowed at permitted special events or temporary uses and on active construction sites.
+Food trucks are allowed at non-residential sites within CG, OP, BT, ML, RC, and CC zoning districts.
+Allowed at special events or temporary uses and on active construction sites. - c.
+Not allowed less than five (5) feet from driveways, sidewalks, utility boxes, handicap ramps, building entrances or exits, or emergency call boxes.